manucouto1/framework3/docs/api/plugins/pipelines/sequential/f3_pipeline.md

 ## Overview

-The F3Pipeline is a flexible and powerful pipeline implementation in the framework3 ecosystem.
+The F3Pipeline is a flexible and powerful pipeline implementation in the LabChain ecosystem.
 It allows you to chain multiple data processing steps, machine learning models, and evaluation metrics into a single, cohesive workflow.

 ## Key Features